hjw8120/Multiple-Linear-Regression/hw-03-mlr.md

 | waterfront              |   0.56878 |   0.02948 |   19.29264 | 0.00000 |   0.51099 |   0.62656 |
 | bedroomsCent:waterfront |   0.02033 |   0.02918 |    0.69677 | 0.48595 | \-0.03686 |   0.07752 |

+The model with the bedroomsCent:waterfront interaction variable included gives a p-value of 0.486 for the bedroomsCent:waterfont variable.
-The interaction between `waterfront` and `bedroomsCent` is not significant because the p-value is 0.486, which is higher than the alpha level of 0.05.
+Because the p-value is greater than the alpha level of 0.05, the interaction between `waterfront` and `bedroomsCent` is not significant.

 ### Overall (do not delete\!)